 As soon as a page's name ends in "-pw", users are required to login.
 The additional Page Properties settings simply define the access limits more narrowly.

-You can look up LDAP group names and their members by connecting to ubunix.buffalo.edu through SSH-Telnet.
+Developers with Unix knowledge can look up LDAP group and its members by connecting to ubunix.buffalo.edu through SSH-Telnet.
+Run these command line queries:

 Site Owners or Site Managers only!